 Email me at firstname.lastname@example.org

 I'm always happy to hear from ukulele lovers.

 I use Paypal for all my transactions, it's easy and you don't need a Paypal account to use it.

 Moore Ukuleles are handcrafted, one at a time, by Howard Moore III.
 This is not a factory or an assembly line, I don't use CNC machines, each instrument is a unique, one of a kind creation.

-Generally I don't do custom jobs but If you have a special request as far as type of wood or size of instrument you may contact me and we can discuss possibilities.
-Prices vary according to type of wood and size of instrument and currently range between $500.00 to $1200.00.
-I take all major credit cards and certified checks.
+Generally I don't do custom jobs but, it doesn't hurt to ask, if you have a special request as far as type of wood or size of instrument, contact me and we can discuss possibilities.
+Prices vary according to type of wood and size of instrument.
+I use paypal for all my transactions.

 About Howard Moore III

 From my earliest childhood memories, I remember my Dad working with wood.
 Friends of the family would joke that Dad would have to keep his bird carvings away from the cats because they would try to eat them.
-Dad instilled in me his passion for creating and working with wood from an early age.
+Dad instilled in me his passion for creating and wood carving.
 Before I was ten years old I was carving animals out of wood.

 In the 1970's, while I was attending Ringling School of Art and Design in Sarasota Florida, my Dad, Howard Moore Jr., along with his friend Dick Porter started making Appalachian lap dulcimers.
 They would teach classes on making and playing the dulcimers every year in Montreat North Carolina, a yearly tradition that went on for over forty years, to this day they have made around 600 dulcimers.